-Lee, who will join the Connell School in January 2018 as associate dean for research and director of the Office of Nursing Research (ONR), comes to Boston College after seven years at Oregon Health & Science University (OHSU), where hewas most recently the Carol A. Lindeman Distinguished Professor.
+Lee, who joined the Connell School in January 2018 as associate dean for research and director of the Office of Nursing Research (ONR), comes to Boston College after seven years at Oregon Health & Science University (OHSU), where hewas most recently the Carol A. Lindeman Distinguished Professor.
 At OHSU, a leader in women’s health, he published 10 papers examining gender differences in heart disease.
 In general, larger hearts are worse for men, smaller hearts worse for women.

 With grants from the National Institutes of Health and the National Institute of Nursing Research, Lee led a team of colleagues at OHSU and across the country in several studies on how the installment of a left ventricular assist device(LVAD)—a pump used for patients with end-stage heart failure—affects both physical and psychological symptoms.
 In one study, Lee’s team examined 64 bridge-surgery patients (who would eventually receive heart transplants) and 22 destination-surgery patients (ineligible for transplants) before and then one, three, and six months after LVAD implantation.

 As Lee reported in the June 2017 Journal of Cardiovascular Nursing, by far the greatest benefits for both bridge and destination patients appear within the first 30 days of installment, earlier than previously thought.